akhilarjun/AutoVersion/README.md

 <script src='..path-to-js/autoVersionImport.js'></script>
 ```

-Now you could create a list of fles to be imported and pass them to the importer to import them.
+Now you could create a list of files to be imported and pass them to the importer to import them.

 ```javascript
 //Edited For Brewity